connected-freight/be-take-home-assignment-golang/README.md

 ---

 ## Submission
-When you are ready to submit, push all of your changes, and add `nico@connectedfreight.com` as a collaborator to your repo for grading 😊
+When you are ready to submit, push all of your changes, and add `nico-cf` as a collaborator to your repo for grading 😊

 ---